Mobile push notifications

 Silent Push Notifications

-You can send your customers a silent notification, which they will not see.
+You can send your customers a silent notification, which they won't see.
 This is useful, for example, if you want to check whether a particular customer still has your app.
-If the silent notification fails to be delivered multiple times, then it is likely the customer has uninstalled it.
+If the silent notification fails to be delivered multiple times, then it's likely the customer has uninstalled it.

 Silent push notifications are supported from the SDK version 2.8.0. for Android and from 2.7.0. for iOS.